jgarcia4444/npr_cli_news_reader/README.md

 # NprCliNewsReader

 This Gem allows a user to choose from a list of news categories.
 The ClI then displays the articles from npr.org that are under the selected category.
 Then the user can select a specific article.
 Once an article is selected then the full article will be displayed.
-Once the user gets to the end of the article they have a choice to exit the program or return to the category selection.
+Once the user gets to the end of the article they have a choice to exit the program, return to the category selection, or return back to the article selection from the previous category selected.

 ## Installation